particle-iot/docs/docs/cli.md

 ###spark core add

-  Claims a new core onto your account
+  Adds a new core to your account

 ```sh
 $ spark cloud claim 0123456789ABCDEFGHI